Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Non-chiral correlation functions and formal calculus

 In this section, we discuss a convergence of a formal power series in $\C((z,\z,|z|^\R))$ and the uniqueness of expansions.
 We will use $z,\z$ as both formal variables and the canonical coordinate of $\C$.
 For any $R \in \R_{>0}$, set $A_R=\{z\in \C \;|\; 0<|z|<R\}$, an annulus.

 Let $f(\uz) \in \C((z,\z,|z|^\R)).$ Then, there exists $N \in \R$ such that

 We say the series $f(\uz)$ is absolutely convergent around $0$ if there exists $R \in \R_{>0}$ such that the sum $\sum_{s,\s \in \R} |a_{s,\s}|R^{s+\s}$ is convergent.
-In this case, $f(\uz)$ is compactly absolutely-convergent to a continuous function defined on the annulus $A_R$.
+In this case, $f(\uz)$ is locally uniformly convergent to a continuous function defined on the annulus $A_R$.
 We note that the definition of the convergence is independent of the choice of $N$.